-Vaught, who has covered nearly every UK basketball home game at Rupp Arena in recent years, is well known for his popular "Crazy" series of five books about UK basketball with the first one published in 1991.
-His first book is titled, "Crazy About The Cats: From Rupp to Pitino" and his latest volume is "Chasing the Cats: A Kentucky Basketball Journey," which was published in late February 2020.
+Vaught, who is also a photographer, has written five books about UK basketball, including Crazy About the Cats: From Rupp to Pitino (published in 1991).
+His latest volume is Chasing the Cats: A Kentucky Basketball Journey, a 256-page paperback which was published in late February 2020.
 His out-of-print books are still available on some Web sites, including Amazon.

 In recent years, Vaught's books have been cited in at least 12 books about basketball.
-Some of the books that featured Vaught's works include "Wildcat Madness" by Wilton Sharpe, "Blue Yonder" by Lonnie Wheeler, "And the Walls Came Tumbling Down: Kentucky, Texas Western, and the Game That Changed American Sport" by Frank Fitzpatrick, and "Mind Games: Phil Jackson's Long Strange Journey" by Roland Lazenby.
+Some of the books that featured Vaught's works include Wildcat Madness by Wilton Sharpe, Blue Yonder by Lonnie Wheeler, And the Walls Came Tumbling Down: Kentucky, Texas Western, and the Game That Changed American Sport by Frank Fitzpatrick, and Mind Games: Phil Jackson's Long Strange Journey by Roland Lazenby.

 A couple of interesting tidbits about Vaught are his childhood friendship with baseball superstar Roberto Clemente of the Pittsburgh Pirates and his poor hearing (severely hard of hearing).
 He was mentioned very briefly -- one paragraph -- in a couple of old Clemente biographies which were published during the early 1970s.
 On this page, you will find an old photograph of him with his mother and Roberto in Atlanta.

-Cox, the contributing editor who reguarly covers UK and SEC football, grew up in Letcher County and Bell County, and has written several books, including UK sports.
-His latest book, "A Fine Team Man: Jackie Robinson and the Lives He Touched," is on sale now.
-Joe is an attorney and lives in Logan County with his wife and children.
+Cox regularly covers UK and SEC football.
+He has written or co-written nine books, including UK sports.
+His latest book A Fine Team Man: Jackie Robinson and the Lives He Touched was released in February 2019 and can be ordered on Amazon or at many local bookstores.
+Cox, who grew up in Letcher and Bell counties, is an attorney and lives in Logan County with his wife and children.

-Editor with Roberto Clemente around 1970, Joe B. Hall in 2013, Dick Vitale in 2014 and John Calipari in 2017.
+Jamie H. Vaught with Roberto Clemente around 1970, Joe B. Hall in 2013, Dick Vitale in 2014 and John Calipari in 2017.